The Simple Investor (and 5 big threats)

 — Warren Buffett

-Working in banking was the most exciting job I ever had.
+Working in banking was my most exciting job.

 To the average person, it might sound boring.

-But to me, looking through self-made millionaires tax returns, bank statements and credit reports was a cheat code.
+Looking through self-made millionaires tax returns, bank statements and credit reports felt like a cheat code.

-A way to learn exactly what they did to make their money.
+A way to learn exactly what successful people did to make their money.

 What if I picked the wrong company?

-So I invested in a S&P500 stock fund instead.
+So I invested in an S&P500 stock fund instead.

-Which includes 500 of the largest companies in America.
+Which includes 500 of the biggest companies in America.

 For example:

-Being a simple investor and doing just those two things..
+Being a simple investor and doing just these two things..

-But there were many threats along the way.
+But there were many mistakes and threats along the way.

-Here's 5 investor threats I wish I knew as a beginner investor.
+Here's 5 investor threats I wish I learned sooner.

 Hope they're helpful.